-Hubby: Following on from last week, there’s naturally another issue regarding hair: its removal… I feel a bit weird asking about this in relation to our baby daughter, so let’s just talk about women in general.
+Hubby: Hair removal… I feel a bit weird asking about this in relation to our baby daughter, so let’s just talk about women in general.
 I don’t even have a specific question, so you can just tell me about it I guess.
 Also, though it seems weirder still to be talking about it so prematurely, when do we need to talk to our daughter about this stuff?
 Do we need to?
 It’s not mandatory after all, though I totally get that it may as well be… What are your thoughts?

 Me: I’m so glad you’ve asked about this.
 It’s something that became a massive issue for me as a teen – but not because I resembled Big Foot.
 Allow me to explain…